oxidecomputer/windows-image-builder/CONFIGURING.md

       <ProductKey>XXXXX-XXXXX-XXXXX-XXXXX-XXXXX</ProductKey>
 ```

-Note that the resulting generalized image will try to activate with this product
+Note that if you upload the resulting generalized image to an Oxide rack and
-key every time it is used as the base image for a new VM.
+create multiple VMs with it, Windows will try to activate each new VM with this
+product key.

 # Default image configuration

-The scripts in the repo's `unattend` directory installs the Server Standard
+The scripts in the repo's `unattend` directory install the Server Standard
-edition of Windows Server 2022 and includes the Desktop Experience Pack.
-The
+edition of Windows Server 2022 with the Desktop Experience Pack.
+The scripts
-scripts further customize the resulting image as follows:
+further customize the resulting image as follows:

 - **Drivers**: `virtio-net` and `virtio-block` device drivers will be installed.
 - **User accounts**: The local administrator account is disabled.
 An account